department-of-veterans-affairs/va.gov-team/teams/vsp/workflow-cadence.md

 **Team Charter**: a document created by each team, driving team alignment around mission and work style.
 Each team should have a Charter stored within their team folder in GitHub.
 See [team charter template](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/team-charter-template.md).

-**Roadmap**
+**Roadmap:** plans that represent the initiatives each team will focus on in the near, medium, and long term based on their consideration of forward-looking strategy, customer pain points, and VSP pain points.
-- You must have super epics in place for NOW, NEXT, FUTURE
+- You must have super epics (i.e. initiatives) in place for NOW, NEXT, FUTURE
 - Every NOW, NEXT, and FUTURE super epic must include in the description which Objective it is connected to
 - Every NOW super epic must include what KPIs you believe this work will impact
 - Every super epic title format must be aligned w/our standards: (Product/Service) - (phrase starting w/a verb NOT ending in 'ing' about what you're changing/creating.)